 The connection with the college of faculty members appointed for specified terms shall automatically cease at the end of the term specified, unless they are reappointed.
-A member of the faculty holding a term appointment or an appointment without term may be relieved of his or her appointment at any time by the board of trustees only for adequate cause or under extraordinary circumstances because of financial exigencies, the appointment of a faculty member with tenure can be terminated only for those reasons consistent with the definition of tenure.2.
+Faculty members holding a term appointment or an appointment without term may be relieved of their appointment at any time by the board of trustees only for adequate cause or under extraordinary circumstances because of financial exigencies.
+The appointment of a faculty member with tenure can be terminated only for those reasons consistent with the meaning of tenure.2.
 Dismissal, suspension, demotion in rank, or deprivation of pay for cause (Voted by the Faculty May 1995).

 a.
 Adequate Cause.
 Since the fundamental purpose of academic tenure is to preserve academic freedom, only the most serious violations of a faculty member's responsibilities as teacher, scholar, and colleague, especially the flagrant interference with the efforts of colleagues and students to exercise their rights of free inquiry and expression, can be considered adequate cause for dismissal, suspension, demotion in rank, or deprivation of pay.